• Skip to main content

 The salt helps break down the vegetable cells and creates an environment where lactic acid bacteria can flourish (which makes them so healthy).

-You can preserve vegetables by fermenting in a jar with water and salt (a brine), or you can just add some salt directly to your vegetables if you don't have time to make a brine.
+You can preserve vegetables by fermenting in a jar with water and salt (a brine) or add some salt directly to your vegetables if you don't have time to make a brine.

 Vegetables that work well for fermenting include cabbage, cucumber, carrots, beets, radishes, kimchi (Korean fermented vegetables), sauerkraut (German fermented vegetables), kimchi (Korean spicy pickled cabbage), or pickles.